NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-DiagnosticReport.page.md

 <a name="conclusionCode"></a>
 #### conclusionCode
-If possible, unstructured reports wrapped within DiagnosticReports, should contain a conclusionCode element indicating the coded finding from the report, to aid analytics.
+If possible, unstructured reports wrapped within DiagnosticReports, SHOULD contain a conclusionCode element indicating the coded finding from the report, to aid analytics.
 ```json
 "conclusionCode":  [
         {